 How to set up shop: As told by The Barbery

-If you’ve noticed a rise in male grooming, you wouldn’t be wrong.
-Barbershops have been growing on an extreme scale, and with The Guardian reporting 813 units opening in 2018 alone, it’s no wonder it was the fastest-growing retail category of the year.
+If you’ve noticed a rise in male grooming, you're not alone.
+Barbershops have been growing at an impressive rate, and with The Guardian reporting 813 units opening in 2018 alone, it’s no wonder it was the fastest-growing retail category of the year.

 With so many opening, standing out from the crowd is imperative.
-Most barbershops are marketed as high-octane environments, rife with beer, whiskey and beards that go on for days.
+Most barbershops are marketed as high-octane environments, full of beer, whiskey, and beards that go on for days.

 But one shop owner is working away to not only fill a gap in the male self-care market, but to change the way we look after ourselves and inject a much-needed dose of relaxation into people’s lives.

 Meet Charl Ackerman.
 Charl founded South London’s “The Barbery” 7 months ago.
 His goal?
 To create a calming environment with a focus on a holistic, organic approach to hair care and grooming.
 The result?
 Customers who keep coming back.